 Fishing is popular year-round on Percy Priest Lake, and the lake has a variety of fish species, making it ideal for kayak anglers.

-The lake has over 100 miles of shoreline, including several scenic coves that are perfect for kayakers.
+The lake has over 100 miles of shoreline, including several scenic coves perfect for kayakers.

-Kayak enthusiasts can launch at the kayak ramp, located below the dam on Dodson Chapel Road.
+Kayak enthusiasts can launch at the kayak ramp by the dam on Bell Road, but there is no place to park a kayak trailer.

-The 14,000+ acre lake has plenty of opportunities for kayakers to explore, and kayak fishing is a popular activity.
+The 14,000+ acre lake has plenty of opportunities for kayakers to explore, and kayak fishing is popular.

 Zooming around the lake in your kayak will make you forget that such an expansive body of water exists within Tennessee’s borders!